Father’s Day Breakfast Board

-- Cover cooked meat with foil to keep them warm.
-Place your gravy mix in a pot and slowly bring to a boil.
+- Place gravy mix in a saucepan and slowly bring to a boil.
 When cooked, add crumbled cooked sausage to the gravy and stir to combine.

-- While that comes to boil, fry eggs.
-To get the yellow top these are sunny side up, do not flip them.
-Cook eggs in a nonstick frying pan over medium heat with oil or butter, seasoned as desired with salt and pepper.
-Cover the skillet with a lid so steam can cook the whites on top.
+- Meanwhile, fry eggs sunny side up in a nonstick frying pan over medium heat with oil or butter, seasoned as desired with salt and pepper.
+Cover the skillet with a lid so steam can cook the whites on top (sunny side up).

 - To prepare the board: Use smaller cast iron skillets to hold gravy and hash browns.
 Place them at opposite corners of the board.
 Fill in biscuits around the gravy and eggs around the biscuits.
-From the opposite side, add meat.
-The bacon at the top corner and then ham and then the sausage patties.
-Place a little container of grape jelly in between the biscuit and sausage.
+From the opposite side, add meat: bacon at the top corner and then ham and then the sausage patties.
+Place a little container of grape jelly in between the biscuit and sausage, if desired.

 - If desired, use an additional small board for butter and fruit.
 Enjoy immediately!